hubmapconsortium/hra-gtex-pilot2/README.md

-# HRA-GTEx Pilot 2
+# CFDE IU-GTEx
-## NIH Title: CFDE: Expanded Access to Harmonized Single-Cell Sequencing Pipelines and Data
+## NIH Title: CFDE: Map and Harmonize Data for Heart and Lung

 ## Primary Deliverables